Liquid Biofuels

 The Science of Biofuels

-Liquid biofuels are diesel-like fuels derived from oil rich food crops like canola, corn, soy, coconut and palm.
-Industry forecasts call for doubling the supply of “edible oils” in the U.S. by 2030 to meet the biofuel targets mandated in state climate policies (a forecast that was made before the recent passage of Vermont's own biofuel-heavy climate bill, the Affordable Heat Act).
+Liquid biofuels are diesel-like fuels derived from oil-rich food crops like canola, corn, soy, coconut and palm.
+Industry forecasts call for doubling the supply of “edible oils” in the U.S. by 2030 to meet the biofuel targets mandated in state climate policies (a forecast that was made before the recent passage of Vermont's own biofuel-friendly climate bill, the Affordable Heat Act).
+Already in 2024, the USDA predicts that 14 billion pounds of soy oil will go to biofuel production around the world, which is the equivalent of an astonishing 30% of the United State's entire soy harvest.

 While biofuels are seen by some as a means of transitioning off of fossil fuels, many biofuels have the same or worse greenhouse gas (GHG) emissions as fossil fuels over their full life cycle.
 Not only are the emissions profiles generally at least as bad as the fossil fuels they'd replace, buying any kind of liquid biofuel drives increased palm and soy production in the tropics because of the interconnected global market on which they are sold.
 Growing tropical palm or soy destroys tropical forests and soils (leading to massive releases of carbon) and causes dramatic biodiversity losses in some of the most important ecosystems left on earth.
 These associated emissions and ecological harms are ignored by conventional GHG accounting protocols.